SunritHazra/PATRA-Parallel-Axis-TriTeron-Robotic-Arm/JOURNAL.md

 # Day 32 — 04.06.2026: TriTeron Robot Module (TRM) Progress — Part 11

+Today, starting my work, before I sat down to work on my project, I updated Fusion.
+After updating when I opened my file I saw that most of yesterday's progress was gone.

+Followed by that, here's what I did before the re-assembly:

+1. I first went to Fusion Teams on Chrome and then I deleted old files that were not necessary in the design.
+It makes sure that all my stuff are updated and old unnecessary designs are excluded.

+2. Then I went to model the washer again, just like yesterday.
+I first made a sketch and then I extruded it with the correct dimensions, which I received from the [OnlyScrews data sheet](https://onlyscrews.in/products/m8-washer-ss304).
+I then duplicaed it to total 28 screws using rectangular pattern.

+3. Next imported the [EDLP-S1-B-d8-L30 screw](https://jlcmc.com/product/s/E02/EDLP/iso-7379-gb-t-5281-hex-socket-shoulder-screw-(set-screw)?k=EDLP-S1-B-d8-L35&productModelNumber=EDLP-S1-B-d8-L35) which I had downloaded yesterday.
+I then duplicaed it to total 12 screws using rectangular pattern.

+4. Then I looked for the nut for the screw.
+I chose this [EMLC-S1-N-M8](https://jlcmc.com/product/s/E04/EMLC/anti-loosening-nut?k=EMLC-S1-N-M8&productModelNumber=EMLC-S1-N-M8) from yesterday and duplicated it to total 12 screws using rectangular pattern.

+Then I was about to enter into assembling.

+1. I first added a rigid joint for the washer.
+2. Then I added the screw.
+3. And then I added the second washer.
+4. Next I added rigid joint for the nut.

+This is how it looked.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/0dcea9fe-db0c-4654-aa25-50b81b9fa382" />

+5. Using the combine tool, I made a hole so that the nut can fit in the z-axis mount.
+6. Made some extrusions using sketch and added clearence for installing the nut.

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/dc5c7303-ead8-401c-8cd4-355c339bbd26" />

+But looking at the assembly, it seemed that the scews are not that sturdy, as not all faces that asre supposed to be tight are making contact.
+The length of the thread and the extent of it is also concerning.
+But why was that so.
+It was because of the following reasons:

+* There was a huge gap between the screw head and the smooth shoulder.
+* The neck was narrow, which could've caused the washer to loosened.
+* The thread length was shorter than the thread length of the nut.
+* There was again concerning amount of gap and narrowing at the threaded part

+So I made the desicion of chaning the very shoulder screw for which I spent so long to assemble.
+I got no choice.

+I started surfing JLCMC and after looking at several configurations of screws, I could not find something desirable for the assembly.

+But then I found this [MSB8-30](https://in.misumi-ec.com/vona2/detail/110100143940?HissuCode=MSB8-30) screw that seemed perfect for the assembly

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/0470ebae-430b-425c-98ed-8ca5e5f1259c" />